Data Privacy - General Data Protection Regulation

 Your personal data

-The General Data Protection Regulation came into force on the 25 May 2018 and together with the 2018 Data Protection Act replaces the 1998 Data Protection Act.
-The new regulation applies to every organisation that processes your personal information.
+The UK General Data Protection Regulation (GDPR) together with the 2018 Data Protection Act, applies to every organisation that processes your personal information.

 - Why is information recorded about you?

 - How long will we hold your information for?

 - When and under what circumstances do we share your information and why?

 - Anyone who gets information has to keep it confidential or we cannot share it with them.

 - The right for you to access your information.
 If you want to know what information we have about you then please contact us on 01252 774077 or email email@example.com.
 If you contact us to discuss your request we can usually respond to your request more quickly.

 - The right to have errors in your information corrected.
 If you aware of errors in your information, then please contact us on 01252 774077 or email firstname.lastname@example.org.